helidon-io/helidon-examples/examples/integrations/neo4j/neo4j-mp/README.md

 GraalVM allows you to compile your programs ahead-of-time into a native executable.
 See https://www.graalvm.org/docs/reference-manual/aot-compilation/ for more information.

-You can build a native executable in 2 different ways:
-* With a local installation of GraalVM
-* Using Docker

-### Local build

 Download Graal VM at https://www.graalvm.org/downloads.
 We recommend version `20.1.0` or later.